elele20005/Rafiu_Book_Search_Engine/README.md

 `npm run build` and `npm run start`

 ## Credits
+Initial StaterCode was provided.
+My task was to convert it from RESTful API practices to a GraphQL API.
+Also to Update the auth middleware function to work with the GraphQL API.
-Initial SraterCode was provided.
-My task was to All code was written by me with assistance from various AI chatbots, including Claude, ChatGPT, and GitHub Copilot.
-I also wathed a lot of Youtube tutorials when troubleshooting issues with Insomnia.
+Implement the Apollo Server and apply it to the Express server as middleware.
+All code was written by me with assistance from various AI chatbots, including Claude, ChatGPT, and GitHub Copilot.
+I also watched a lot of Youtube tutorials when troubleshooting issues with Render.
 Additionally, several YouTube tutorials were referenced to better understand API structure as well.

 ## License
 This project is licensed under the MIT license and Apache 2.0.
 See the LICENSE file for details.